kenjdavidson/kenjdavidson.content/page/colophon/implementation.md

 #### Grommet

 I'll be completely honest - it looked cool and I do really like the library.
-But after getting a little more of it under my belt, I think that it was a bit much for my personal site, as there are some things that I've had to tip toe which I wasn't expecting.
+But after getting a little more of it under my belt, I think that it was a bit much for my personal site.
+There are a few things like:

+- Theming
+- Responsiveness (a bigger one)
+- and some other things

+That I've needed to work around (most likely in not the best way) in order to get things how I prefer them.